GetShortstack/docs/docs/full.md

 - Each project has by default 1GB of memory.
 You can request a maximum of 3GB of memory.
 - The server has been load tested with one client and handled 800 req/sec with median response times of 110ms.
 Results may vary depending on application.
 More testing needs to be conducted.

-> **Technical Detail**: Shortstack is currently built on top of AWS Lambda where each project is a separate Lambda.
+> **Technical Detail**: Brev is currently built on top of AWS Lambda where each project is a separate Lambda.

 # Limitations